jowo-io/next-auth-nostr-provider/README.md

   /**
    * @param {function | null} generateAvatar
    *
-   * Override the default deterministic avatar generator.
+   * Define the default deterministic avatar generator.
    * It must return a correctly formatted string containing svg XML markup.
    * Or, it can be set to null to disable avatars.
    *
+   * A default avatar generator is provided.
+It can be imported from:
+   * import { generateAvatar } from "next-auth-lightning-provider/generators/avatar";
+   *
    * The default avatar generation library that's used is dicebear's bottts style.
-   *
    * @see https://www.dicebear.com/styles/bottts/
    */
   async generateAvatar(seed) {